-The property will also need to be safe, secure and commercially viable as a café or shop location – ideally with some passing trade.
+The property will also need to be safe, secure and commercially viable as a café – ideally with some passing trade.

-Your own coffee shop is a chance to stamp your unique style on a business and nowhere is this most obvious than in how you decorate your shop.
+Your own business is a chance to stamp your unique style on a business and nowhere is this most obvious than in how you decorate your premises.

-The furniture and décor are all important costs to consider but first up you’ll need to think about any building work that you would like to have completed to remodel the shop.
+The furniture and décor are all important costs to consider but first up you’ll need to think about any building work that you would like to have completed to remodel the infrastructure.

 Make sure that you get a few different quotes if you need decorating or remodelling.